 Go to your custom kernels folder and locate the newly created kernel.json file

-Backup the file and edit it to add an “ENV” section, that sets “PYTHON_PATH” to point to “side-pacakges” in your conda virtual environment.
-It will look something like this.
-(Be sure to replace “abc123” with your username!)
+Backup the file and edit it to add an “ENV” section, that sets “PYTHONPATH” to point to “site-pacakges” in your conda virtual environment.
+To find the path to your conda virtual environment, run the following command in your terminal and find the path corresponding to your environment:

 "display_name": "Python (myenv)",